Terms & Conditions

 3.6 If 5 Business Days after the Company notified the Client that the Goods were ready for delivery the Client has not taken or accepted delivery of them, the Company may resell or otherwise dispose of part or all of the Goods.

-3.7 The Company may deliver the Goods by instalments, which shall be invoiced and paid for separately.
-Each instalment shall constitute a separate contract.
-Any delay in delivery or defect in an instalment shall not entitle the Client to cancel any other instalment.
+3.7 The Company may deliver the Goods by installments, which shall be invoiced and paid for separately.
+Each installment shall constitute a separate contract.
+Any delay in delivery or defect in an installment shall not entitle the Client to cancel any other installment.

 4.1 The Company warrants that on delivery, and for a period of 30 days from the date of delivery (“warranty period”), the Goods shall:

 (b) be free from material defects in design, material and workmanship;